Miguel Sotelo

-Miguel Sotelo (22 June 1933 – 6 July 2007) was a Mexican professional baseball pitcher and manager who spent more than 25 years in professional baseball.
+Miguel Sotelo (22 June 1933 – 6 July 2007) was a Mexican professional baseball pitcher and manager who spent more than 25 years in professional baseball playing in the Mexican League and Mexican Pacific League.

 Career

-Sotelo debuted in 1953 with the Águilas de Mexicali club of the Arizona–Texas League.
+Sotelo was born in Los Mochis, Sinaloa on 22 June 1933.
+He made his debut in 1953 with the Águilas de Mexicali club of the Arizona–Texas League.
 The following year he was under the orders of George Genovese in a minor league team in Hutchinson, Kansas Pittsburgh Pirates lower division club.
 In 1955, he then was transferred to the Arizona–Mexico League where he excelled with the Cananea BBC pitching a no-hitter against the Phoenix Stars.
 One year later he made his Mexican League debut with the Tigres del México.
-He also played for the Cañeros de Los Mochis and in his first year had a record of 18-6 with 13 consecutive wins.
+He also played for the Cañeros de Los Mochis and in his first year had a record of 18–6 with 13 consecutive wins.

-In the 1962-1963 season, while playing for the Naranjeros de Hermosillo, he pitched a no hitter against the Navajo BBC.
+In the 1962–1963 Mexican Pacific League season, while playing for the Naranjeros de Hermosillo, he pitched a no hitter against the Navajo BBC.
 He retired in 1967 with a total of 133 win 115 losses in the Mexican League and with a record of 130-88 in the winter Mexican Pacific League.